lbryio/lbry.com/content/faq/contributing.md

 If you aren't a coder, or you're a lazy coder, one of the best ways you can contribute is testing!

 Both `lbry` and `lbry-app` go through regular release cycles where new versions are shipped every few weeks.
-Testing release candidates or builds of master is a great way to help us identity issues and ship well-hardened code.
+Testing release candidates or builds of master is a great way to help us identity issues and ship bug-free code.

 For any repos you want to be a tester on, "Watch" the repo on GitHub.
 You will receive an email with release notes whenever a release candidate is out.